adamchainz/django-perf-rec/README.rst

 uses magic stack inspection to find that test case, and uses a name based upon the test case name + the test method name + an optional counter if you invoke ``record()`` multiple times inside the same test method.

+``test_details`` normally django_perf_rec finds details about the current test by inspecting the call stack.
+Sometimes this is not possible, for example when using a pytest fixture to automatically record tests.
+In this case it is possible to manually create a ``TestDetails`` object that contains all the information that ``record()`` needs.

 Whilst open, the context manager tracks all DB queries on all connections, and all cache operations on all defined caches.
 It names the connection/cache in